Absolute continuity of Wasserstein barycenters on manifolds with a lower Ricci curvature bound: Hessian equality for Wasserstein barycenters

 \begin{proof} In Euclidean space, approximate derivatives are unique when they exist \cite[Theorem 6.3]{evans2018measure}.
-Since density points are well-defined for manifolds by \Cref{lem:density_points_mainfolds} and coordinate changes for $M$ are ${C}^1$-diffeomorphisms, this together with (\ref{equa:approximate_derivative}) imply that the existence of approximate derivative at a given point is independent of the choice of the chart and the change of variables rule applies.
-To show our last statement, note that $L = 0$ satisfies (\ref{equa:approximate_derivative}) whenever $f$ is a constant function. \end{proof}
+Since density points are well-defined for Riemannian manifolds by \Cref{lem:density_points_mainfolds} and coordinate changes for $M$ are smooth diffeomorphisms, it follows from (\ref{equa:approximate_derivative}) that the existence of approximate derivative at a given point is independent of the choice of the chart and the change of variables rule applies.
+To show our last statement, note that $L = 0$ satisfies (\ref{equa:approximate_derivative}) whenever $F: = f \circ \varphi^{-1}$ is a constant function. \end{proof}